nicelion/platformer/README.md

 - Find your own theme music

 - Change point value for coins.
 (NEW)
+- Update the display_stats function so that it shows the name of the current level.
+(NEW)
+- If you kill enemies (in the 'Hard' section), award different point values based on the type of enemy killed.
+(WIP)

 ### Medium
 - Design a complex standard level.
 Your level should be at least 60 blocks long.